World leaders laud Myanmar election as Suu Kyi secures majority

 With Suu Kyi's victory confirmed, the focus is shifting to the NLD's presidential candidate and its plans for government.

-Myanmar's president runs the executive, with the exception of the powerful ministries of interior, defense and border security, which are controlled by the military.
+Myanmar's president runs the executive, with the exception of the powerful ministries of interior, defence and border security, which are controlled by the military.

 Under the indirect electoral system, the upper house, lower house, and military bloc in parliament each put forward a presidential candidate.
 The combined houses then vote on the three candidates, who do not have to be elected members of parliament.